Henry J. W. Dam

-His work was published in McClure's Magazine, He was also a playwright.
-The Black Cat, and The Strand Magazine.
+His work was published in McClure's Magazine, The Black Cat, and The Strand Magazine.
+He was also a playwright.

-Dam traveled to London the cover the Jack the Ripper murders and has been discussed as a possible author of some of the Jack the Ripper letters.
+Dam traveled to London the cover the Jack the Ripper murders, and has been discussed as a possible author of some of the Jack the Ripper letters.

+Family

-He was born in San Francisco and moved to London where he married stage actress Dorothy Dorr (1866–1940).
+Dam was born in San Francisco and graduated from the University of California.
+He moved to London where he married stage actress Dorothy Dorr (1866–1940) on October 27, 1892.
 They had two children, Colby Dorr Dam and Losing Dam.
 The family returned to the U.S. in the early 20th century.

+Death and legacy

-He died in of cancer in Havana, Cuba.
+He died in of cancer in Havana, Cuba on April 26, 1906.

 A heliograph image of him is at The American Vaudeville Museum Archive at the University of Arizona from his musical comedy The Shop Girl (1894).